Do you find yourself in a toxic relationship and think that you might be the cause?

 16) You don’t stay on topic when you argue

-Do you sometimes find that you’re having a heated conversation about one thing, and suddenly it goes rogue and you bring up something that upset you years and years ago?
+Do you sometimes find yourself in a heated conversation, only for it to go off course as you bring up something that upset you years ago?

-You can’t expect to have a productive relationship with someone who is unwilling to stay on topic during an argument.
+You can’t expect to have a healthy relationship if one or both of you are unwilling to stay on topic during a disagreement.

-This is toxic behavior because it encourages arguing and fighting.
+This kind of behavior is toxic because it fuels more arguing and conflict.

 The result?

-You begin to see all arguments as battles, and the discussion quickly devolves into name-calling, insults, and general aggression.
+You start seeing all arguments as battles, and the discussion quickly devolves into name-calling, insults, and aggression.

 17) You ignore problems